jannes/rcmd/DESIGN.md

 - `create(command, arguments) -> job id`
   (a job object should always be created, errors are captured by its status)
+- `list() -> list of job ids`
 - `delete(job id) -> optional error`
   (job should be guaranteed to be deleted on no error response)
 - `status(job id) -> status or error`
 - `output(job id) -> output or error`

-The `create` command could also have different behavior, e.g only return a job id if the process was created successfully, but with the proposed behavior the creation process is fast and every created job is guaranteed to be available to be queried later.
+The `create` command could also have different behavior, e.g only return a job id if the process was created successfully, but with the proposed behavior the creation command is fast and every created job is guaranteed to be available to be queried later.
-All error cases are represented with the `status`/`output` error responses.
+All error cases are represented by the job's status.

-The job status should reflect the job's state, which is one of
+A job's `status` should reflect the job's state, which is one of
 - running
 - error: error message
+  (e.g command doesn't exist, process could not be spawned due to OS limits)
 - completed: exit status
+- killed (terminated with SIGKILL)

+The `delete` command should kill (SIGKILL, as that guarantees the process' termination) the process if in running state and remove the job from the job pool.

+With a bigger scope I would improve the API by splitting termination of a job and removal from the job pool into different commands, with the termination command supporting different kinds of termination signal (e.g SIGINT, SIGTERM etc.).

 ### Implementation approach

-There are two approaches for the behavior and implied implementation for the job pool.
+There are at least two approaches for the behavior of the job pool w.r.t query operations.
 - Lazy evaluation of job status/output
   (when status/output functions are called, in caller's thread of execution)
 - Eager evaluation of job status/output